Melykuti/COVID-19/global.md

 From this fit I compute:

 1. The daily change in the number of cases.
-It would be easy to report the change of cumulative numbers between the last and the penutimate days but I derive this value from my fit.
+It would be easy to report the change of cumulative numbers between the last and the penultimate days but I derive this value from my fit.
 You can interpret the fitting process as a smoothing over the last several days.

 2. How many days it takes for the number of infectious people to double, i.e. starting today to produce the current cumulative number of cases once more.
 This is also computed from the fit by an integral.
 It is to note that even if the current growth rate is positive, the fit might be such that it is dropping sufficiently fast that under the projection implied by the fit, the new cases will never reach the current cumulative case number.
 In this case, the doubling time is reported as infinity.

 3. The growth factor per day, which I express in percentage terms.
 (What percentage more infectious people we expect tomorrow than we had today.)
 This is computed from the doubling time, if it is finite, by assuming uniform geometric progression.
-Here like for the daily change in the number of cases I use the fit and not the trivial operation from the raw data as the latter is bound to be very noisy.
+Here, like for the daily change in the number of cases, I use the fit and not the trivial operation from the raw data as the latter is bound to be very noisy.
+If the doubling time is estimated to be infinity, then I divide the daily change in the number of cases (as computed in Point&nbsp;1.) by the arithmetic mean of the last two cumulative case numbers.

 4. I make a crude estimate of what I guess the total number of infected people might currently be.